vaulot/vaulot.academic.site/content/post/2018-09-15-switching-to-latex.md

   * If the table is too long, use the longtable option `kbl(..., longtable = TRUE)`

 ### Bibliography
-* Do not use the Overleaf Mendeley importer because it does not handle the italics (coded in HTML in Mendeley <i>Micromonas</i>)
+* Do not use the Overleaf Mendeley or Zotero importer because it will get your all database.
-* Export the group you are working with as a bib file
+* Export the group you are working with as a bibtex file
-* Run small R routine to change the HTML codes for Italics to the Latex code for italics.
+  * With Mendeley, run small R routine to change the HTML codes for Italics to the Latex code for italics.
+  * With Zotero, using the Better BibTex (BBT) plugin, HTML codes are converted to Latex.
 * Place the file into your git directory and push to Overleaf

 ### Converting to Word (docx)